3dgeo-heidelberg/etrainee/course/module1/03_time_series_analysis_based_on_classification/03_time_series_analysis_based_on_classification.md

 Remote sensing data (such as satellite images) can be classified through *visual interpretation* by a human operator, who is drawing object boundaries (such as lake outlines) or linear objects (such as a river network) over an analogue or digital view of the image based on his visual perception, his experience, and certain (more or less systematic) criteria.
 For such an interpretation, a few features can be visualized in a color image, most intuitively by combining the red, green and blue bands recorded by an imaging sensor but other features (e.g. spectral bands or terrain parameters) can be encoded as RGB color as well.
 The lines and polygons drawn (vector data) may be converted to raster data if needed.
 On the one hand, humans are very good in considering complex spatial contexts for object recognition and classification.
 On the other hand, drawbacks of such a manual classification are subjectivity, a lack of efficiency, repeatability and limitations regarding the systematic consideration of many different features.

 Alternatively, humans can instruct a computer to categorize spatial units *automatically* according to certain criteria.
 These criteria (conditions) can be defined directly via rules or indirectly (in a data-driven manner) by constructing a statistical classifier from the data (e.g. as in the figure above where each data point could be a pixel and the features x<sub>1</sub> and x<sub>2</sub> could be spectral bands).
 The latter option is often based on *[machine learning (ML)](https://en.wikipedia.org/wiki/Machine_learning)*.
 In unsupervised approaches, the user supplies only the features and chooses a value for certain hyperparameters (depending on the algorithm; e.g., the number of clusters *k* in [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering).
 In a supervised classification, the user has to provide additionally the labels for a set of samples (*training data*) which can then be used by the algorithm to learn classification rules based on the features (a *classifier*).
 Once such a classifier has been trained, it can be applied to predict the labels for previously unseen samples based on the feature vector of each sample.
-Among a variety of ML algorithms, Random Forest (RF) and Support Vector Machines (SVM) are among the most popular ones of the last decade.
-For getting started with the machine learning vocabulary and concepts (along with a Python scikit-learn example) we recommend to read [this scikit-learn introduction to ML](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting). <!--References/literature recommendations coming soon-->
+Among a variety of ML algorithms, Random Forest (RF; [Breiman 2001](https://doi.org/10.1023/A:1010933404324)) and Support Vector Machines (SVM; [Cortes and Vapnik](https://doi.org/10.1007/BF00994018)) are among the most popular ones of the last two decades ([Belgiu and Drăguţ 2016](https://doi.org/10.1016/j.isprsjprs.2016.01.011), [Mountrakis et al. 2011](https://doi.org/10.1016/j.isprsjprs.2010.11.001)).
+For getting started with the machine learning vocabulary and concepts (along with a Python scikit-learn example) we recommend to read [this scikit-learn introduction to ML](https://scikit-learn.org/stable/tutorial/basic/tutorial.html#machine-learning-the-problem-setting).

 Hence, we can distinguish three general approaches to (semi-)automatic classification:

 * Rule-based classification (e.g. NDSI thresholding to classify snow/no-snow)
 * Unsupervised classification (e.g. clustering NDSI and possibly brightness to classify snow/no-snow)
 * Supervised classification (usually with machine learning approaches, including deep learning)

+Often, input data comprising many features is sensed (e.g. by multitemporal or hyperspectral remote sensing) or a large number of features is extracted from the input data (such as spectral indices, time series metrics or morphometric variables, potentially at different scales), and some of the features are actually redundant or irrelevant for the classification.
+In such cases, feature selection (different techniques to select a subset of features) or some other form of dimensionality reduction (such as [principal component analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis)) is often applied.
+The main motivation for this step is usually to avoid negative effects known as the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) and/or to reduce the time and computing power needed to train a classifier (and for feature extraction on the full dataset).
+Learn more about feature selection for multitemporal classification in [Module 2](../../module2/04_multitemporal_classification/04_multitemporal_classification.md#feature-selection-as-potential-to-optimise-multitemporal-classification).

 Some external tutorials: